 Consumer Rights - The service complies with the Health and Disability Commissioner's Code of Health and Disability Consumers' Rights.
 Staff strive to ensure that care is provided that focuses on the individual resident, values residents' autonomy and maintains their privacy and choice.
-Cultural needs of residents are met.
 Policies are implemented to support residents' rights, communication and complaints management.
 Information on informed consent is included in the admission agreement and discussed with residents and relatives.
-Care plans accommodate the choices of residents and/or their family/whānau.
 Complaints and concerns have been managed and a complaints register is maintained.